 Describe Oroville to someone who has never been here.

-Oroville is a beautiful historic small city that sits on the banks of the Feather River, surrounded by four bodies of water (Lake Oroville, Diversion Pool, Forebay, and Afterbay).
+Oroville is a beautiful historic small city that sits on the banks of the Feather River, surrounded by four bodies of water (Lake Oroville, Diversion Pool, Thermalito Forebay, and Thermalito Afterbay).
 It is also the gateway to the beautiful Plumas National Forest within the Sierra Nevada Mountain Range to the east.
 The pristine Table Mountain with its vibrant colorful wildflowers is to the north.
 Rice fields with colors that change with the seasons to the west.
 Fruit and nut orchards, growing in rich loam soil, abound to the south.